antholeole/blog/static/index.md

 ## Employment History
 ### Google.
 2022-Current
 **RTDB - San Francisco**
 - 'Real Time Database' promises sub 10ms queries and subscriptions to users.
-Runs on a bespoke cluster management system (like k8's, but homemade).
+Maintained SLA for over 400k average concurrents.
-- I contributed to the self-healing process by determining which servers are freshly healthy and inserting them back into rotation, repopulating them with clients.
+- Designed and implemented self-healing process by determining which servers are freshly healthy and inserting them back into rotation.
+Lowered routine pages by over 66%.
+- Designed and implemented data malformation anomaly detection system that verifies and sustains data integrity at rest for over half a petabyte of customer data.

 ### Amazon.
 Summer 2021
 **Consumer Trust and Protection Services Division - Seattle, Remote**